Cancelling a supply / service

 It is recommended to record any agreements in writing so the service conditions are clear and to help avoid any disputes or misunderstandings.

 If a dispute arises about the cancellation the matter can be referred to court.
-Call the Consumer Protection Advice Line for further assistance on 1300 304 054.
+Call the Consumer Protection contact centre for further assistance on 1300 304 054.

 Share this page: